Main campus of the Georgia Institute of Technology: Towers Hall

 Towers Residence Hall originally cost $481,000 to construct and was designed by architects Bush-Brown, Gailey, & Heffernan.
 It was built in 1947 by contractor J. A. Jones.

 Towers was home to Dean James E. Dull during the early 1960s.
 While he resided in the staff apartment, he spotted a Ford Model A outside of Towers that would eventually become the Ramblin' Wreck.

-Since 1990, Towers has hosted an annual haunted house in its attic.
-Georgia Tech students are invited every Halloween to enjoy the pranks and props in the attic created by East Campus residents.

-In Fall 2006, Towers hall housed the infamous "triples", which was a project that put three residents into a two-man room.
+In Fall 2006, Towers Hall housed the infamous "triples", which was a project that put three residents into a two-man room.
 Certain pieces of furniture were not provided to the third resident as to accommodate a third bed.
 When spaces became available in other parts of campus, the third resident was moved elsewhere.

-Towers is an archrival to neighbor dorm Glenn Hall.
-Glenn and Towers compete in an annual "Battle for the Quad" in which the winner determines the name of the greenspace located between the two structures.
-Towers had held the rights to the quad since Spring 2007 until Spring 2009, when Glenn finally won.
-Towers won in Spring 2010 and defended their title in Spring 2011.
-Following the pattern of two-year wins for Towers and one for Glenn, the rites were given back to Glenn in Spring 2012.
-Breaking this pattern, Glenn defended their title in 2016 when the Battle of the Quad returned after a short hiatus while the two buildings were being renovated.

-Towers Hall also manages to field competitive teams outside of the interhall rivalry.
-Towers is always a strong competitor in the Mini 500 and the only Freshman Experience Residence Hall to win the men's division since FE's first year of 1992.

-While the idea of a Towers mascot had been considered multiple years with such incarnations as a Spartan and a Chubacabra (an animal that preys on goats, the mascot of rival Glenn Hall).
-Residents of Towers have most recently been referred to as the Knights of Towers.
-Knights were chosen based on the qualities of strength, bravery, physical and mental fortitude, and chivalry.